 They saw the importance of always-on campaigns, both to remarket to interested audiences and to engage those in the aisle.
-In 2020, they invested more in always-on DSP campaigns – an increase of 79% year over year.
+In 2020, they invested more in always-on programmatic advertising campaigns – an increase of 79% year over year.
 They acknowledged that they also needed to begin testing loyalty campaigns, with the goal of encouraging current customers to Subscribe & Save to enjoy increased convenience and discounts.

 So far this year, the brand has not only felt more confident in their investment decisions but has also seen early results to prove them.